If you have an injured animal with you and need to contact RSPCA ACT please call us on (02) 6287 8100.

 If the parents are still around and it is impossible to get the bird into the nest, nail an ice cream container on the side of the tree.
 Make sure you have holes in the bottom so it doesn't fill up with water when it rains, add some soft material or straw, and put the bird into the new "nest".
 Keep a lookout and make sure the parents are feeding the bird.

 With regard to ducklings, if the parents are seen, try and identify the type of duck.
 Some ducks are grass and grain eaters and others are insect eaters.
 Wild ducklings are cute but are not pets.
 Without the correct diet and care, native ducklings die very quickly.
-It is very important to get them to the RSPCA Wildlife Clinic or to the nearest Vet Surgery for attention.
+It is very important to get them to your nearest veterinary clinic or contact ACT Wildlife on 0432 300 033 for advice.

 The Canberra area has several native species of "microbats".
 These small bats are nocturnal and insectivorous.
 If they are hibernating or sleeping (usually under the bark of trees, or in sheds or barns) and get disturbed they must be kept quiet and cool.
 Under no circumstances should a sleeping bat be warmed as they will die very quickly.

 Larger Fruit Bats such as Grey Headed Flying Foxes are also seen in the Canberra area.
 If they are injured or sick please contact ACT Wildlife on 0432 300 033 for assistance.

 Be aware that all bats can carry Lyssavirus, which is related to rabies.
 They should only be handled by trained personnel and people who have been vaccinated against this disease.
 Under no circumstances should you handle a bat.